-The language of tuition via ODL is English.
-Contact sessions will be conducted in English.
+The language of tuition via UDL is English.

 Study guides for all the modules (with the exception of Languages) are only available in English.
 You may write examinations and submit assignments in either Afrikaans or English.

 Please note that where a module is chosen for Language of Learning and Teaching (LoLT), you must write examinations and submit assignments in that specific language.